gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Use this API to list all the products.
-You may choose a sort order or make arbitrary search queries by entering the product name, brand, category or collection.
+Retrieves a list of all products in the catalog.
+Choose a sort order or make arbitrary search queries by entering the product name, brand, category or collection.

 *Returned Response:*